Please read very carefully the conditions set out hereunder:

 17. CONSUMER PROTECTION

-The Organiser of your holiday is Topflight for Schools Limited trading as Topflight for Schools, licensed by the Commission for Aviation Regulation, Ireland (TA 0532) and the Civil Aviation Authority, UK (ATOL 12061).
+The organiser of your holiday is Topflight for Schools Limited licenced by the Commission for Aviation Regulation, Ireland (TA 0532) and the Civil Aviation Authority, UK (ATOL 12061).
 This means that when you book a holiday with us you can be entirely confident that, in the unlikely event of our insolvency before or during your holiday, any money you have paid to us is fully secured, and if you are overseas, that full arrangements will be made to repatriate you at the end of your holiday.

 Protection is provided by the Irish Aviation Authority.